heiner/dylaniki/Beyond_the_Horizon.md

-gives a fuller sound and the option to play around with the E-E6-E7-plus-plus things up at the 7th fret and still use the open strings as a soundboard; another in D (capo 3rd fret), which is much easier to play, and doesn’t sound half bad at all.
+gives a fuller sound and the option to play around with the E-E6-E7-plus-plus things up at the 7th fret and still use the open strings as a soundboard; another in D (capo 3rd fret), which is much easier to play, and doesn't sound half bad at all.

-Don’t let all the long names scare you off: all the 6-es are there for the gently rocking groundwork, and the maj7-s and 9-s for the N’Orleans-ish fillings.
+Don't let all the long names scare you off: all the 6-es are there for the gently rocking groundwork, and the maj7-s and 9-s for the N'Orleans-ish fillings.
 Any of them can be dropped: play `E . . . | D7 . . .  |` etc instead if you wish.

 * * * * *